 That might have sounded like hyperbole a few months ago.

-“It’s been a long and winding (journey),” Burrow said, “and there are still more chapters to be written.”
+“It’s been a long and winding (journey),” Burrow said, “and there’s still more chapters to be written.”

 Today’s Top Stories

 - US military has shot down the Chinese spy balloon off US East Coast, US official says